pramnora/python/pyscript/README.md

 -----

 Created: *Wed 15th Feb 2023 11:45 AM GMT*
-Updated: *Fri 17th Feb 2023 06:51 AM GMT*
+Updated: *Sun 19th Feb 2023 08:16 AM GMT*

 -----

+## Introduction

-PyScript, is a recent development in the art of building web pages...as of date: *Wed 15th Feb 2023*;
+**PyScript**, is a recent development in the art of building web pages...as of date: *Wed 15th Feb 2023*;
 I think, it was released just 2 weeks back...; and, I'm only just discovering learning about it, right now.

-Apparently, it allows Python code to be run inside of the web page...; intermixed with HTML/CSS/Javascript.
+Apparently, it allows Python code to be run inside of the web page...; being intermixed with HTML/CSS/Javascript.

 It's similar in a way to other web browser based languages: VBScript, PearlScript, -etc.;
 but, with obvious Python capabilities...linking to Python libraries/-etc.

+What I especially like about PyScript is, I can not get to *share* my own Python code with others over the internet;
+simply, by including the scripts inside of the web pages I write; then, **publishing** it onto the net;
+and, this means that people can both **see/interact** with the code, immediately.

 -----